howardchung/jeopardy/README.md

 ## Updating Clues:

-- The j-archive-parser project needs to be in a peer directory
+- The j-archive-parser project needs to be inside this directory
 - Run that to extract CSV data, then run `node dev/parseJArchiveCsv.js` to generate the single `jeopardy.json` file.

 ## Environment Variables